viamrobotics/docs/docs/manage/CLI.md

 * Creating a new custom modular resource
 * Updating an existing module with new changes
-* Uploading a new module to the Viam Registry
+* Uploading a new module to the Viam registry
-* Updating an existing module in the Viam Registry
+* Updating an existing module in the Viam registry

 ```sh {class="command-line" data-prompt="$"}
 viam module create --name <module-id> [--org-id <org-id> | --public-namespace <namespace>]